nixworks/public/news/2013/05/17/index.md

 ##### Homophobia
 ### [An anti-homophobia march in the Georgian capital Tbilisi results in a riot with dozens of people injured as opponents attack the march. ](/news/2013/05/17/an-anti-homophobia-march-in-the-georgian-capital-tbilisi-results-in-a-riot-with-dozens-of-people-injured-as-opponents-attack-the-march.md)
-_Context: Tbilisi, homophobia,  Georgian_
+_Context: homophobia,  Georgian, Tbilisi_

 ##### NASA
 ### [NASA records the brightest lunar meteor impact yet observed. ](/news/2013/05/17/nasa-records-the-brightest-lunar-meteor-impact-yet-observed.md)
-_Context: NASA, meteor impact, moon_
+_Context: moon, meteor impact, NASA_

 ##### Electric shock
 ### [Mild electric shock is shown to provide lasting improvement to mathematical ability. ](/news/2013/05/17/mild-electric-shock-is-shown-to-provide-lasting-improvement-to-mathematical-ability.md)